There are various problems and challenges faced in Performance appraisal. Broadly, problems in performance appraisal are categorized into 4 types:

-If low rating by the rater is perceived as a negative sign of failure at the part of the rater of discontented employee the rater might lose interest in performance appraisal of the employees and might award them satisfactory rating despite their poor performance.
+If a low rating by the rater is perceived as a negative sign of failure at the part of the rater of discontented employees the rater might lose interest in the performance appraisal of the employees and might award them satisfactory ratings despite their poor performance.

 Halo Effect: A judgment error in which the rater aptly rates the employee as excellent in one quality tends to further give him higher than deserved rating in other qualities l Horn Effect: This is the reverse of